-The victim also stated she had reported it to several individuals during the time frame of the abuse, including Father Neil Magnus and Father Joseph Maskell, both also abusers described in this Report, and was interviewed by Official B in 1997. admitted being aware that Gerg and the victim appeared to be very close back then, and she acknowledged having talked with the victim about Gerg back then as well, but claimed she had no first-hand knowledge of "an improper or abusive relationship." noted that Gerg was "good looking and charming," and said that it appeared the victim had a "crush" on Gerg. admitted that she herself had a very close relationship with Gerg at the time, and that she felt manipulated by him.
+The victim also stated she had reported it to several individuals during the time frame of the abuse, including Father Neil Magnus and Father Joseph Maskell, both also abusers described in this Report, and a nun, Joyce Strejcek Kabakovich, who was assigned to St. Benedict's from 1966 to 1969.
+Kabakovich was interviewed by Official B in 1997.
+Kabakovich admitted being aware that Gerg and the victim appeared to be very close back then, and she acknowledged having talked with the victim about Gerg back then as well, but claimed she had no first-hand knowledge of "an improper or abusive relationship."
+Kabakovich noted that Gerg was "good looking and charming," and said that it appeared the victim had a "crush" on Gerg.
+Kabakovich admitted that she herself had a very close relationship with Gerg at the time, and that she felt manipulated by him.